Overview

 - A directory of multimedia resources to support further learning

-This certificate emphasizes skills you can use immediately for counseling your clients and community through pet loss, whether facilitating a support group or having a one-on-one chat.
+This certificate emphasizes skills you can use immediately for counseling your clients and community through pet loss.

 Outcomes